Find a Degree

 - STAT 2300 – Business Statistics or Equivalent 2000 Level Stats Class (for Professional MBA program)

 - Pay the $55 application fee

-- Score at or above the 50th percentile on the GRE or GMAT (Students is the part-time program must score at or above the 40th percentile)
+- Score at or above the 50th percentile on the GRE or GMAT (students in the Professional MBA program must score at or above the 40th percentile)

 - Have a 3.0 or higher GPA on your last 60 semester or 90 quarter credits

 - Provide transcripts of all college/university credits

 - Provide three contacts for letters of recommendation